Apocrathia/splunk-homeassistant/README.md

     - Under "Source type", choose "Select", and then "Structured > _json"
     - Under Index, select your desired index.
 Select the index you created in the 2nd step.
     - When you're done, you'll be given the "Token Value".
 Place this in your HomeAssistant configuration as per the Splunk component's documentation.
-5. If you are not using index=hass or index=homeassistant
+5. If you are not using index=hass or index=homeassistant (For basic configuration, you can skip this step.)
     - Go to Settings > Advanced search > Search macros
     - Edit 'homeassistant_index' and update the search to point to your desired index.
 6. Finally, you need to complete the configuration from within home assistant.